 Lights of the Ozarks

-Each year Fayetteville Parks and Recreation workers spend over 3,300 hours decorating the Downtown Square with more than 400,000 lights.
+Each year, Fayetteville Parks Maintenance workers spend over 3,300 hours decorating the Downtown Square with more than 400,000 lights.
 Lighting night, held in mid-November, includes a holiday parade, music, and more.
 The square remains illuminated from mid-November to December 31.
 Visit the Experience Fayetteville website for dates and more information.